 SEO-optimized content is key to improving ranking on SERPs.
 You can’t possibly think of writing a super SEO-friendly post if your content is superficial and filled with improper language, written in an impossibly complex language.

 For your post to show in search results even after a long time, you may have to dedicate a lot of time in making sure that your content is not shallow enough that it is just skimmed through rather than read with involvement.

-Create content that is of high quality, appealing, vibrant, informational and specific.
-Without a well-tailored content, any and all website optimization tips will just be in vain.
+Create content that is of high quality, appealing, vibrant, informational, and specific.
+Without well-tailored content, any and all website optimization tips will just be in vain.

 - Use the keywords preferably in the first 100 words of the content.

 - Use “image alt attribute”.
 Google cannot recognize images in your post.
 In order to overcome this, use image descriptions instead of some unrelated default names.